denisa-ms/adx-analytics-fabric/docs/workshop.md

 ![alt text](assets/fabric1.png)
 ![alt text](assets/fabric2.png)
 ## KQL DB
-Create a KQL DB - this is our analytics DB
+Create a KQL DB/ Eventhouse - this is our analytics DB
 ![alt text](assets/fabric3.png)
 ![alt text](assets/fabric4.png)
 Go to the github repo for this tutorial and copy the KQL commands in the file: